-If kids are more in touch with the natural world, they will feel less inclined to destroy it as adults.
-While I do believe kids need to play outside in nature, they can also learn about entire ecosystems right in their kitchens, using only a handful of basic ingredients.
+If kids grow up more in touch with the natural world, they will feel less inclined to destroy it as adults.
+While I wholeheartedly believe kids need to play outside in nature, they can also learn about entire ecosystems right in their kitchens, using only a handful of basic ingredients.

 Any of the fermented recipes I have posted on my blog can serve as a good science lesson but I decided to start with sourdough, the homiest of foods and one that almost all kids will eat.
 This lesson covers only sourdough starter.
 If you and your student want to later bake bread, you can find the recipe here.

 Bacterium (plural bacteria): Microscopic, single-celled organisms that live in soil and water and on plants, animals and other matter.
 Their purpose in life is to reproduce.

 Ecosystem: All the living things in a given area.
 All things that live in an ecosystem are dependent on one another.

 Microbes: A tiny living thing that can be seen only through a microscope, such as bacteria and yeast.

 Symbiosis: A mutually beneficial and dependent relationship between two groups.